 The analyst is usually the first to discover, assess and communicate the impacts of business change.
 Often these changes result in new requirements or requirements changes.
-Regardless of how each project or organization deals with the changes during active projects, the tasks of assessing and addressing requirements changes is an important role that the business analyst fulfills.
+Regardless of how each project or organization deals with the changes during active projects, the task of assessing and addressing requirements changes is an important role that the business analyst fulfills.

 2. Ensure the solution, as developed, aligns with business requirements

-As technology stakeholders review the requirements and design a solution, business analyst’s close involvement helps ensure that the requirements are understood and interpreted correctly.
-You would be surprised how something that you thought was crystal clear could be interpreted differently by technical people looking at the same thing from their own perspective.
+As technology stakeholders review the requirements and design a solution, the business analyst’s close involvement helps ensure that the requirements are understood and interpreted correctly.
+You would be surprised how something that you thought was crystal clear could be interpreted differently by technical people looking at the same thing from their perspective.

-Business analyst’s contribution is important to the design, provides additional background, and addresses any requirements gaps discovered during that stage.
+The business analyst’s contribution is important to the design, provides additional background, and addresses any requirements gaps discovered during that stage.
 At the same time, participation in the design effort is a fantastic learning opportunity for a business analyst – don’t decline a chance to observe and participate in the design activities.

 3. Oversee the design of non-technology components of the solution

-While solution architects and software development teams are accountable for the technology components, business analyst must ensure a complete solution to a business problem that addresses all requirements layers:
+While solution architects and software development teams are accountable for the technology components, a business analyst must ensure a complete solution to a business problem that addresses all requirements layers:

-The non-technology components of the solution such as changes to processes, artifacts, organizational structure and even to the movement of physical objects and real estate, play a significant role in successful implementation of the business change.
-Often referred to as “change management tasks”, “transition plan” or “implementation components”, these solution components are necessary for implementation of a viable solution.
+The non-technology components of the solution such as changes to processes, artifacts, organizational structure and even to the movement of physical objects and real estate, play a significant role in the successful implementation of the business change.
+Often referred to as “change management tasks”, “transition plan” or “implementation components”, these solution components are necessary for the implementation of a viable solution.